 Aluminum is Almost a Maintenance-Free Fence

 Aluminum, unlike steel, does not contain any iron, so it cannot technically rust.
 However, it is subject to some corrosion.
 Aluminum is treated similarly to steel, with a powder coating and sometimes a layer of paint.
 The coating keeps the aluminum nearly 100% corrosion-free.
-However, if the fence is dented or the coating penetrated, some corrosion can form.
-Unlike steel, the corrosion on an aluminum fence is not rust, and it actually can create a protective coating to prevent further damage.
-However, aluminum is also less sturdy than steel and more prone to small dents and other damage that can affect the coating.
-It is a good idea to do an annual inspection as you would with a steel fence.
-It is unlikely that you will find much damage, but treating any damage right away will protect your fence over time.
+However, some corrosion can form if the fence is dented or the coating penetrates.
+Unlike steel, the breakdown on an aluminum fence is not rust; it can create a protective coating to prevent further damage.
+However, aluminum is also less sturdy than steel and more prone to minor dents and other damage that can affect the layer.
+Doing an annual inspection as you would with a steel fence is an excellent idea.
+You will unlikely find much damage, but treating any damage right away will protect your wall over time.

 Vinyl Fences are Nearly Maintenance-Free

 When it comes to low maintenance, almost nothing beats vinyl.
 Vinyl has the advantage of being a human-made material that is not subject to insects, rot, or rust.
 This makes vinyl an incredibly hardy and almost maintenance-free fence material.
 One of the critical properties of vinyl that makes it so hard-wearing is that it is not painted.
 Instead, the material itself is colored.
-A dent or scratch will not reveal any underlying color because the entire fence is the color you choose.
-Also, vinyl—which is basically plastic—will not fade or rot.
-However, over a very long time, it can become brittle and crack.
+A dent or scratch will not reveal any underlying color because the entire fence is your chosen color.
+Also, vinyl—which is plastic—will not fade or rot.
+However, it can become brittle and crack over a very long time.
 Luckily, vinyl comes in manufactured panels that are easy to replace.

 The most common maintenance on a vinyl fence is less about longevity and more about looks.
 Vinyl, like anything you leave outdoors, can become dirty over time.
 Simple dust, dirt, and mud are easy to wash off with a garden hose.
-For more stuck-on messes, such as pollen or sap, you may need a power washer or some sudsy water and a brush.
+For more stuck-on messes, such as pollen or sap, you may need a power washer, some sudsy water, and a brush.
 Occasionally, algae or mold can grow on the fence.
-It doesn’t harm the fence itself, but it may take some work to wash off.
-Start by using a diluted bleach solution to kill the algae, then wash it off as usual.
+It doesn’t harm the wall, but washing it off may take some work.
+Use diluted bleach to kill the algae, then wash it off as usual.

 Chain Link is the King of Maintenance-Free Fences